-Web hosting can be purchased monthly, quarterly, semi-annually, or annually.
-Compared with the monthly pricing, the quarterly term affords you a 13% discount, the semi-annual term yields a 16% discount, and the annual plan gives you a 25% discount.
-Eastside offers a minimal one-week refund policy, but this may well be moot because…
+You can buy web hosting on a monthly, quarterly, semi-annual, or annual basis.
+Opting for the quarterly term gives you a 13% discount compared to the monthly price, while the semi-annual term offers a 16% discount and the annual plan provides a 25% discount.
+Eastside has a limited one-week refund policy, but this might not be significant because…

 When searching for support information, I found that the support section of Eastside’s website seems to be broken (can’t be reached).
 To make matters worse, I noticed that many of the contact email addresses were at a the vbilling.net domain that also seems to be down.
 The final probably-fatal factor is the fact that the hosting plan order buttons also don’t work.